Medical Acupuncture for Physicians: 300-Hour Course

 This course is designed to meet the needs of physicians seeking responsible and comprehensive training in the emerging discipline of medical acupuncture.
 In doing so, this CME activity addresses the demands of patients and physicians seeking a safe and time-tested complement or alternative to conventional medical therapies, whether for pain or general medical problems accessible to acupuncture.

-- Apply this skill when addressing neuromusculoskeletal and headache pain problems in your clinical setting, and thereby reduce exclusive reliance on pharmaceuticals;
+- Apply this skill when addressing neuromusculoskeletal and headache pain problems in your clinical setting, and thereby reduce reliance on pharmaceuticals;

 - Use acupuncture as an early intervention tool in managing chronic pain patients, as primary treatment or in collaboration with medications and other interventions;